DorianKwan/WSMarina/README.md

 #### Bets

-Bet your Reputation on basic predictions of market moves.
+In the bets modal, you can make a bet using your Reputation on basic predictions of market moves.
 Choose a stock, make a prediction and wage your rep. Bets are paid in double upon collecting a successful bet.
 A loss will result in a loss of the wager.
 Bet will auto-collect after 24 hours of creation.

 ![Alt text](./client/images/bets.png?raw=true)